 IP TAKE: Astraea is both well-funded and quite accessible to initial grantseekers, even those of modest name recognition.
 Astraea's identity and funding strategy focus mainly on advocacy for lesbians and transgender individuals.

-- Its International Fund "supports groups led by LGBTQI communities working for progressive social change, addressing oppression based on sexual orientation and/or gender identity and expression, and advancing work for racial, economic, and gender justice."
+The International Fund "supports groups led by LGBTQI communities working for progressive social change, addressing oppression based on sexual orientation and/or gender identity and expression, and advancing work for racial, economic, and gender justice."

-- The Intersex Human Rights Fund "supports organizations, projects and timely campaigns led by intersex activists working to ensure the human rights, bodily autonomy, physical integrity and self-determination of intersex people."
+The Intersex Human Rights Fund "supports organizations, projects and timely campaigns led by intersex activists working to ensure the human rights, bodily autonomy, physical integrity and self-determination of intersex people."

-- The Global Arts Fund "showcases and connects impactful art by LGBTQI people and organizations that are using art as a tool for social transformation and have limited access to resources."
+The Global Arts Fund "showcases and connects impactful art by LGBTQI people and organizations that are using art as a tool for social transformation and have limited access to resources."

-Astraea's recent grantmaking provides good insight into the foundation's overall approach and philosophy.
+The foundation supports both small, grassroots and larger organizations.
+While Astraea's annual financial statements include a few repeat grantees, the foundation is unsurprisingly accommodating to first-time grantseekers.
 Astraea's funding is described in more detail on its grant application page as well as in its annual reports, which can be found on the publications section of its web site.

 Grantseekers should be aware of the particularly specific process for submitting letters of interest and applying for funding at Astraea.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).